iana-org/dnssec-keytools/docs/README.md

 Describes the high-level architectural design of the KSR Signer software, describing the security domains and functions maintained by the software.

 [Test Framework:](test.md) Describes the scope and method for unit testing.

+## Source Code Review

+The kskm-0.0.1 source code audit has been performed by No Hats Corporation.

+- No Hats Corporation's audit report is available at [NoHatsAudit-KSKM-Tools-v1.01.pdf](./reports/NoHatsAudit-KSKM-Tools-v1.01.pdf)
+- The audit report's PGP signature is available at [NoHatsAudit-KSKM-Tools-v1.01.sig](./reports/NoHatsAudit-KSKM-Tools-v1.01.sig)